Democrats’ issue No. 1 in Senate race: Kill the filibuster - NewsBreak

 The race to replace retiring two-term Republican Sen. Pat Toomey in bellwether Pennsylvania has drawn deep primary fields in both parties for what is expected to be one of a handful of competitive contests across the country this year to determine control of the Senate.

-With President Joe Biden ending his first year in the White House with of his handling of the presidency, Pennsylvania’s next senator may be sworn into a Republican majority.
+With President Joe Biden ending his first year in the White House with a clear majority of Americans disapproving of his handling of the presidency, Pennsylvania’s next senator may be sworn into a Republican majority.

 Still, scrapping the filibuster is an easy call for Democratic candidates to make, with 48 of 50 Senate Democrats in favor of changing it or getting rid of it, including Sen. Bob Casey of Pennsylvania.